tutorial

 3. Connect your Google account

-4. Select your spreadsheet and worksheet
+4. Select the spreadsheet and worksheet

 5. Map columns: Date, Title, Author, Type (bug/other), URL